 Paintings, Prints and Mixed Media

 I create unique monotype prints using gelli plates.
-Patterns and textures are scratched between the layers of paint and some have details drawn on the surface using acrylic ink or paint.
+Once the layers are dry, I may draw on the surface using acrylic ink or paint.

-If you are interested in purchasing any of my pieces I pledge to donate 10% of the profits to charities supporting sight loss in adults and children.
+For every purchase of one of my pieces, I pledge to donate 10% of the profits to charities supporting sight loss in adults and children.